troyhacks/CrunchE/README.md

 	4 LEDs + Required Resistors

 Usage:
-Top 4 buttons are Function buttons, the rest are not trigger / selection.
+Top 4 buttons are Function buttons, the rest are note triggers / selection.
-For example, pressing F1 and then any of the buttons in the bottom 3 rows will switch instrumets, F3 + any other function button will switch tracks, F4 will play and stop the track.
+For example, pressing F1 and then any of the buttons in the bottom 3 rows will switch instrumets, F3 + any other function button will switch tracks, F4 will pause and resume playback.
 Full instructions coming soon, have fun exploring!